dhbrand/d2-ai-assistant/README.md

 ## Features

 - Track completion progress for all Destiny 2 exotic catalysts
+- AI assistant for querying weapon and catalyst information using natural language
-- Automatic data synchronization with Bungie.net API
+- Data synchronization with Bungie.net API (fetched on demand by the agent for chat, or via specific endpoints)
-- Dark/Light theme support
+- Dark/Light theme support (Frontend)
 - Cross-platform desktop application (Windows, macOS, Linux)
 - Web interface for mobile access